eellpp/pubScratchpad/health/dopamine_and_health.md

 Dopamine is produced in brain and across body.
+It functions both as hormone and neurotransmitter.

 In brain its a neurotransmitter-a chemical messenger that sends information in between neurons.
 It is also produced in blood, kidney, guts and other parts.